-The reported information on the underground labs is based (and updates) the paper by Sandro Bettini: "The world underground science facilities.
-A compendium" arXiv:0712.1051.
-The facilities are reported in geographical order, from W to E, starting from Europe.
+The reported information on the underground labs makes use of and updates the one of the paper by Bettini: "The world underground science facilities.
+A compendium" [arXiv:0712.1051].
+The facilities are reported in geographical order, from west to east, starting from Europe.

-2.1 Europe
+2.1.
+Europe